Technology-Notes/Distributed-Systems-Complete/README.md

 The site which is using the service: https://zhengxiangyue.github.io/resumeGeneral/

-### Record PV and UV for my resume site

-- S3 - Javascript + Files
-- EC2 VM - LAMP

-#### Background

-Say I have a pure front page service like github.io.
-I sent some my resume link to several companies and I would like to know how many companies actually see my resume and maybe where they located.
-Instead using some service like google analytics, I could record some of the information with the help of EC2  or S3 service.

-#### Presumption about the S3 and EC2 VM

-- S3 service may have http based interface for me to update the data file.
-The data would be stored as file.

-#### Steps

-1. Create the bucket
-2. Create an Amazon Cognito identity pool

 ## Area 2
 > Include notes here about each of the links